Spaces Available: SOLD OUT Semi-private: 5 participants with Tom & Cree

 Closest Airport: Ted Stevens Anchorage International Airport ANC

-Participants will arrive on June 23 to be ready to fly to Lake Iliamna on June 24.
-We will land back in Anchorage in the late afternoon on June 29. in time to take a red-eye flight out of Anchorage that night.
+Participants will arrive on Friday, August 13 to be ready to fly to Lake Iliamna on August 14.
+We will land back in Anchorage in the late afternoon on Thursday, August 19.
+Tom will take a red-eye flight out of Anchorage that night.

 Recommended camera gear: